theorowlett/CS445/Class Notes/AIML_Overview.md

 - Parametric : fixed number of inputs/parameters
   - With an algorithim, we learn to "tune" these parameters.
 - Non-Parametric: Either infinite inputs or a variable number of parameters.
+- Underfitting: Not enough parameters.
+Results in a model that is insufficiently complex.
+- Overfitting: Too many parameters.
+Results in an excessively complex model.